-The following mitigations seek to reduce the risks from drowning and water-related harm, and limiting the transmission of COVID-19.
+In the next section, we examine mitigations that seek to reduce the risks from drowning and water-related harm, and limit the transmission of COVID-19.

 5.2 Consider and assess risk

 Beach managers will have pre-existing risk assessments in place.